ryabhmd/MLinPractice/Documentation.md

 - ``named entities count``: Count the number of named entities in each tweets.
 From looking over the tweets labeled as viral; we saw that a common pattern they had was the inclusion of some famous entities (Company names, Person names, etc.), so we decided to add the number of named entities of each tweet as a feature.
 We used nltk for extracting this information.

-- ``contains freqeunt n-grams``: As explained the n-grams preprocessing step above, we chose to convert the 30 most frequent n-grams to binary features, where for each tweet 'True' appears if the n-gram exists in the tweet and 'False' appears otherwise.
+- ``contains freqeunt n-grams``: As explained in the n-grams preprocessing step above, we chose to convert the 30 most frequent bigrams to binary features, where for each tweet 'True' appears if the bigram exists in the tweet and 'False' appears otherwise.

 # Dimensionality Reduction